photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 - High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum
 - Indexing performance will benefit greatly from [using SSD storage](troubleshooting/performance.md#storage), e.g. connected via USB 3
 - Note that if [less than 4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files; RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory
-- You should [enable HTTPS](advanced/https.md#how-to-enable-https) or run your server behind a [secure HTTPS reverse proxy like Traefik](proxies/traefik.md) if it is connected to a shared network or the public Internet.
-Your files and passwords may otherwise be transmitted in clear text and could be intercepted by anyone, including your provider, hackers, and governments.
-Backup tools and file sync apps like [FolderSync](https://foldersync.io/docs/faq/#https-connection-errors) may refuse to connect as well.
+- You should [enable HTTPS](advanced/https.md#how-to-enable-https) or run your server behind a [secure HTTPS reverse proxy like Traefik](proxies/traefik.md) if it is connected to a shared network or the public Internet
 - Depending on the Linux distribution, you may need to set the following [security options](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml):
   ```yaml
   photoprism: